-In 2004, Laurent launched Parkview to advise Web 2.0 companies, Private Equity funds and Family Offices on financings and M&A. In 2009, Parkview formed a number of investment partnerships with a number of Family Offices to invest in Web companies in the US and China.
-In 2013, Laurent launched the NetForum Peer to Peer events to bring together the senior leadership of expansion stage web companies to have in-depth, off-the-record discussions about key management issues and industry wide issues impacting their businesses.
+In 2004, Laurent launched Parkview to advise Web 2.0 companies, Private Equity funds and Family Offices on financings and M&A. In 2009, Parkview formed an investment partnership with a number of Family Offices to invest in Web companies in the US and China.
+In 2013, Laurent launched the NetForum Peer-to-Peer roundtables to bring together the senior leadership of expansion stage web companies to have in-depth, off-the-record discussions about key management issues and industry wide issues impacting their businesses.

-Laurent maintains relationships with a broad network of venture capital firms, Private Equity firms, Family Offices and Strategic buyers/investors across the world who respond to Parkview’s approaches on behalf of its clients in the context of financings and M&A.
+Laurent maintains relationships with a broad network of Venture Capital firms, Private Equity firms, Family Offices and Strategic buyers/investors across the world who respond to Parkview’s carefully curated approaches on behalf of its clients for financing and M&A opportunities.